Identity Cloud

 --data "scope=<scope>"(4)

-1 The client ID service-account targets the statically configured OAuth 2.0 public client for service accounts.
-This client is created by ForgeRock and is accessible from all customer realms.
+1 The client ID service-account targets the built-in OAuth 2.0 public client for service accounts.
 The client only allows the JWT profile for OAuth 2.0 authorization grant flow.

 2 The grant type urn:ietf:params:oauth:grant-type:jwt-bearer represents the JWT profile for OAuth 2.0 authorization grant flow.